More Tips to Protect Yourself from AI Scams

 AI and Fraud

 Criminals use AI to make scams more believable and reach more victims.
-This is incredibly important to be aware of.
 Even if things look legit, they may not be.
+This is important to stay aware of!

 Fake images.
-AI can create realistic photos for social media, fake IDs, or other scams.
-Scammers use fake photos to get donations, employ blackmail, or legitimize other types of scams.
-"Seeing is believing" is no longer true.
+AI can create realistic photos used for social media, fake IDs, or other scams.
+Scammers use fake photos to get donations, blackmail people, or legitimize other types of scams.
+“Seeing is believing” is no longer true.

 Fake videos.
-AI is being used to create videos of fake authority figures or “proof” that someone is real.
-These are then used for fake investment/cryptocurrency scams or fake investments or job offers.
+AI is used to create videos of fake authority figures or “proof” that someone or some situation is real.
+These are used for cryptocurrency scams, fake investments, fake job offers, and much, much more.

-And as we've seen, AI is just getting better and better.
+And as we’ve seen, AI just gets better and better.

 If anything can be fake, what can we do?